Emma Raducanu: Endorsements

-Raducanu is sponsored by Nike for clothing and shoes, and by Wilson for racquets, currently endorsing the Wilson Blade range of racquets; despite this, she uses the Wilson Steam 100 on court, painted as a Wilson Blade.
+Raducanu is sponsored by Uniqlo for clothing, and by Wilson for racquets, currently endorsing the Wilson Blade range of racquets; despite this, she uses the Wilson Steam 100 on court, painted as a Wilson Blade.

 Raducanu's popularity and marketability increased considerably after her US Open victory, with sports analysts noting her potential to appeal to multiple markets.
-Her net worth was estimated to be £12 million in a June 2022 article.
+Her net worth was estimated to be at least £13.5 million in a June 2025 article.
 Raducanu signed with sports agency IMG while on the junior circuit and has been represented by executive Max Eisenbud.
 She was ranked the 12th-most-marketable athlete in the world in 2022 by SportsPro.

 In September 2021, Raducanu became an ambassador for jewellery brand Tiffany & Co. and Dior in October 2021.
 In December 2021, she signed with British Airways and French bottled water brand Evian.
 She also starred alongside other British sportspeople and celebrities in a Christmas advertisement for sporting goods retailer Sports Direct in November 2021.

 Raducanu became an ambassador for British telecommunications firm Vodafone and German automobile manufacturer Porsche in March 2022.
 In June 2022, Raducanu signed a four-year deal with British multinational bank HSBC.
 In the run-up to the 2022 Wimbledon Championships, Raducanu starred in a number of marketing campaigns for Vodafone and Evian, who are also sponsors of Wimbledon.

 Raducanu added to her portfolio in June 2023 with American digital media platform AirWayz, where she offers online tennis coaching for $2000 per session.
 According to AirWayz, the proceeds are directed towards the LTA's Youth Coaching Programme.

-In April 2025, Vodafone ended their partnership with Raducanu after she reportedly demanded 'too much money'.
+In April 2025, Vodafone ended their partnership with Raducanu.
+Despite speculation that a number of her more high-value sponsorships had expired by the end of 2025, Raducanu appeared to have begun a new sponsorship with deodorant brand Wild, a Unilever brand.